golang/dep/README.md

-Selecting acceptable versions out of a big dependency graph is a [boolean satisfiability](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) (or SAT) problem: given all the possible dependencies and their versions, we’re trying to find a set that satisfies all the requirements.
-These obvious form of these requirements is that version numbers line up, but it can also (and `vsolver` will/does) enforce invariants like “no import cycles” and type compatibility between packages.
+Selecting acceptable versions out of a big dependency graph is a [boolean satisfiability](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) (or SAT) problem: given all possible combinations of valid dependencies, we’re trying to find a set that satisfies all the mutual requirements.
+Obviously that requires version numbers lining up, but it can also (and `vsolver` will/does) enforce invariants like “no import cycles” and type compatibility between packages.
+All of those requirements must be rechecked *every time* we discovery and add a new project to the graph.

 SAT was one of the very first problems to be proven NP-complete. **OF COURSE IT’S COMPLICATED**.
 We didn’t make it that way.
 Truth is, though, solvers are